AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 cout << r;
 ```

 Unexpectedly, the print will not fail.
-Since there is no `operator<<`, the compiler will search for
+Since there's no `operator<<`, the compiler will search for
-a acceptable sequence of implicit conversions that could be applied to make the call succeed.
+an acceptable sequence of implicit conversions that could be applied to make the call succeed.
 In
 this case, the compiler would call `Rational::operator double`. `r` would then be printed as a
 floating point number instead of a `Rational`.

-The solution is to replace the implicit type conversion operator with an equivalent function.
+Replace the *implicit type conversion operators* with a similar functions.

 ``` cpp
 class Rational {